 Washer Fluid

+While many warning lights indicate a serious problem, some are related to simple issues, such as a failed or failing sensor.
+Even so, don’t ignore the signs and take your car to a repair shop as soon as possible.
 If you know of any other lights that should be mentioned, please leave a comment.
-If your car has any of these dash lights on and you’re ready to move on, look for your new car here on Autotrader.
+If your car has any of these dashboard lights on and you’re ready to move on, look for your new car here on Autotrader.